allylabs/fed-coding-challenge/README.md

 Your challenge is to render this layout design as a fully functional web page using HTML, CSS, and JavaScript.
 Your page should render perfectly in (at minimum) Chrome, Firefix and IE 9+.

-### Technical Guidelines
+### Technical Requirements

 * Anchors on the page can just have “#” as their href.
 * Only jQuery & vanilla javascript allowed (no plugins).
 * No CSS libraries/frameworks may be used, however CSS (pre)processors like Sass are welcome for compiling your own css.
 *	Rate table must be built-out and ordered correctly by consuming provided JSON file.
 * Page should be responsive.